Peacock: A Family of Arabic Multimodal Large Language Models and Benchmarks: Appendices

 Henna was developed to establish a standard for evaluating MLLMs in Arabic, aiming to incorporate elements related to Arabic culture.
 To achieve this, we selected images from Wikipedia and corresponding articles to create the context for GPT-4V during the generation process.
 The images were chosen to represent a range of countries, including Algeria, Egypt, Iraq, Jordan, Morocco, Palestine, Saudi Arabia, Syria, Tunisia, the United Arab Emirates, and Yemen.
 We identified ten top attractions from each country within the following categories: traditional food and cuisine, local customs, historical monuments and sites, common activities and lifestyles, and architectural styles and notable buildings.
 Figure \ref{fig:ara_examples} demonstrates selected examples from the dataset's images.

 We selected an image for each attraction and used GPT-4V to generate ten questions.
 Each image is accompanied by its Wikipedia article to enrich the context with comprehensive descriptions when prompting GPT-4V for generation.
 This approach yielded a minimum of ten images per country, resulting in a total of 1,132 question-answer pairs across all countries.
-An example of the dataset generation process is illustrated in Figure \ref{fig:vlm_ara_bench} and Figure \ref{fig:ara_examples_with_qestions} demonstrates four randomly selected images with a generated pair of a question and their answers.
+An example of the dataset generation process is illustrated in Figure \ref{fig:vlm_ara_bench} and Figure \ref{fig:ara_examples_with_qestions} demonstrates four randomly selected images with a generated pair of a question and their answers.Moreover, Figure~\ref{fig:henna_pairs_examples} shows examples of questions and answers generated by the \benchmark pipeline from the image depicted in Figure~\ref{fig:all_gizah_pyramids}.
+We translated these questions and answers into English as a qualitative example and to provide a better assessment of the dataset's quality.

 The \benchmark evaluation method employs a process where GPT-4 acts as the evaluator.
 In this approach, each response is assessed based on four criteria: Helpfulness, \textit{Relevance}, \textit{Accuracy}, and \textit{Level of Details}.
 Each criterion is rated on a scale from 1 to 10, with higher scores indicating better responses.
 The evaluation process involves GPT-4 reviewing a question and its correct answer in Arabic, followed by the model's response, which is then rated according to the aforementioned criteria.
 The results are formatted as a JSON object, with keys corresponding to each criterion.
 Figure \ref{fig:ara_bench_gpt4_eval_exampls} illustrates three different examples where GPT-4's evaluations were high as Figure \ref{fig:ara_bench_high} shown, medium as Figure \ref{fig:ara_bench_mid} shown, and low as Figure \ref{fig:ara_bench_low} shown, for two different models' responses.
 An example of the prompt used in the evaluation is shown in Figure \ref{fig:ara_bench_prompt}.